The Ultimate Guide to Wood Routers

 2. Plunge router

 Plunge routers can be used for a variety of tasks and provide accurate, detailed cuts inside a variety of materials.
 Plunge routers, in contrast to its fixed-base counterparts, have a spring-loaded base that allows the bit to be inserted into the wood to any depth.
-This makes them perfect for jobs like making inlays, complex carvings, and mortises.
+This makes them perfect for jobs like making inlays, complex carvings, sign making, and mortises.

 3. Combination router